dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-draw-cardinal-splines.md

   - "drawing [Windows Forms], cardinal splines"
   - "graphics [Windows Forms], cardinal splines" ms.assetid: a4a41e80-4461-4b47-b6bd-2c5e68881994
+description: Learn how to draw cardinal splines by creating a Graphics object and passing the address of an array of points to the DrawCurve method.
 ---
 # How to: Draw Cardinal Splines
 A cardinal spline is a curve that passes smoothly through a given set of points.
 To draw a cardinal spline, create a <xref:System.Drawing.Graphics> object and pass the address of an array of points to the <xref:System.Drawing.Graphics.DrawCurve%2A> method.